We are taking extensive measures to ensure the safety of our passengers.

 We offer private charters and group trips seven days a week throughout our entire season.
 Got an event coming up?
 Think you might like to charter the boat?
 Read on to learn about the types of sails available to you.
 Then give us a call to reserve your date.

-Take the helm of this nineteen-year old Essex-built 65 foot Gloucester fishing schooner as we sail past lighthouses, castles, and magnificent waterfront homes.
+Take the helm of this twenty-year old Essex-built 65 foot Gloucester fishing schooner as we sail past lighthouses, castles, and magnificent waterfront homes.
 Sit back and enjoy the scenery or help the crew raise the sails as we sail through Gloucester’s working harbor, near rocky coves and beaches.
 Your group will have the entire boat to yourselves.
 What fun!

 The Lannon provides a most unusual backdrop for that special occasion.
 We host birthday parties, family reunions, office get-togethers, memorial services (sprinkling ashes at sea), retirement parties, anniversary parties, and bachelor/bachelorette parties.
 Also, each season the Lannon is the setting for numerous weddings and pre and post-wedding events.
 Do you have someone graduating soon?
 Looking for an unusual place to hold a wedding rehearsal dinner?
 How about somewhere different for your company party this summer?
 People are discovering that the Lannon is a great venue for a client appreciation event.
 Thank your clients for their business by taking them for a sail aboard the Lannon.
 We will provide your group of up to 49 people with a unique, safe, and fun adventure that they’re sure to talk about for years to come.